Planning a trip to Italy in two weeks

 We initially weren’t sure about Venice.
 It’s particularly expensive, in a country that isn’t all that cheap otherwise, and it’s gotten mixed reviews.

 But really, we loved it.
-It’s just a very neat-looking place, with all the canal, the little twisty streets in between them, the gondolas and water taxis, the sinking buildings reflecting faded glory.
+It’s just a very neat-looking place, with all the canals, the little twisty streets in between them, the gondolas and water taxis, the sinking buildings reflecting faded glory.
 And while it might accurately be described as a “decaying” city (it is literally sinking, many of its buildings water-damaged), I would not describe it as “dirty”.
 The streets were regularly cleaned and the canal water, while I would not swim in it, did not smell.

 Our first day there, we were, of course, pretty sleepy with the time change.
 After a confusing wait at an empty booth, we did get a semi-private water taxi ride to our hotel, which wasn’t far from the train station, and was overlooking a canal.
 It was a pretty nice room, fairly large for Europe, and we had a helpful porter.
 I tried not to think about it probably being the most expensive hotel room I’ve ever stayed in.